scikit-bio/scikit-bio/README.rst

     pip install numpy
     pip install scikit-bio

-If you have trouble getting scikit-bio's dependencies installed (scipy, in particular, can be tricky), you should try installing `Canopy Express <https://www.enthought.com/canopy-express/>`_, which includes all of these dependencies.
 Equivalently, you can use the ``conda`` package manager available in `Anaconda <http://continuum.io/downloads>`_ or `miniconda <http://conda.pydata.org/miniconda.html>`_ to install scikit-bio and all its dependencies, without having to compile them::

      conda install scikit-bio

+Finally, most scikit-bio's dependencies (in particular, the ones that are trickier to build) are also available, albeit only for Python 2, in `Canopy Express <https://www.enthought.com/canopy-express/>`_.

 You can verify your installation by running the scikit-bio unit tests as follows::